jeffmcmahan/TYPEOF/README.md

 typeof NaN // number
 ```

 This makes type checks of the usual kind categorically unmaintainable for codebases containing more than a dozen type-fussy functions.
-TYPEOF reduces type checking to rote declaration:
+TYPEOF reduces type checking of function parameters to rote declaration:

 ```js
 function (name, weight, children) {